Skip to main content

 2. Enter your PIN, then #.

-3. The system announces the number of messages and begins playback.
+3. The system announces how many new and old messages are waiting, then begins playback.

 You have up to three PIN attempts per call.
 After three wrong entries the call disconnects.